-The International School of Lusaka (ISL) is a non-denominational, co-educational, independent day school that began in 1963.
-The school is staffed by a diverse population of teachers from across the globe, Countries represented include UK, USA, Canada, Belgium, France, Zambia, India and Brazil.
+The International School of Lusaka (ISL) is staffed by a diverse population of teachers from across the globe, countries represented include UK, USA, Canada, Belgium, France, Zambia, India and Brazil.
 The cultural diversity of both its students and staff provide the school with an excellent and strong basis for international education and cross-cultural understanding.

 Primary school background and subjects covered

 The Early Years and Primary School classes (Nursery through to Year 6) follow an English language programme that uses the Primary Years Programme (PYP) under the auspices of the International Baccalaureate Organisation (IBO).
 ISL became an authorised PYP school in 2007.
 This programme is flexible in order to accommodate the demands of most national and local curricula.